 Forests are a very important part of our world.
 Discover the forest environment’s tall trees, soft ferns, mountain creeks, and prickly plants!
 Use all your senses to find signs of the wildlife that live in the forests.
 Learn what makes a healthy forest habitat, discover the different ways that people use forests and how we can ensure the sustainability of forests for the future.

-During this excursion, explore the importance of water to the environment and people, investigate how forests like Toolangi State Forest contribute to collecting, storing and filtering water, and explore natural and human influences on water movement and quality.
+During this excursion, explore the importance of water to the environment and people.
+Discuss how forests like Toolangi’s contribute to creating, collecting, storing and filtering water, and explore natural and human influences on water movement and quality.
 Perform field work data collection activities that compare water quality at the start of a river system to that of your school’s local area.

 Forests are more than just a bunch of trees!
-Explore the difference between State Forests and National Parks, the way different user groups view the forest, the similarities and differences the Mountain Ash and Rainforest, the timber harvesting process and other human impacts.
+Explore the difference between State Forests and National Parks, the way different user groups view the forest, the similarities and differences between the Mountain Ash forest and cool temperate rainforest, the timber harvesting process and other human impacts.
 Students will have multiple opportunities for observations for primary field work information collection as they tour these remarkable locations.

 The ecosystems of the Victorian Central Highlands have distinctive characteristics which help to class the region firmly as part of a Temperate Forest Biome.
 Explore this special region as a versatile and reliable source of water, food and fibre; consider the impacts that human resource provisioning has on local ecosystems and the biome as a whole.
 Complete fieldwork activities that investigate the impact of logging on the local ecosystem, and discuss the economic vs environmental decisions being made by present land managers.

 Explore the magnificent forest ecosystems of the Victorian Central Highlands, and investigate the hydro-meteorological hazards and disasters that characterise the region.
 Visit sites with contrasting ecological functions and response to bushfire, and that are at varying stages of recovery from such disaster.
 Discuss human responses to the region’s bushfire hazards and disasters, including prediction of risk and vulnerability, planning protection and mitigation, recovery and reconstruction.
 Complete fieldwork activities that will collect primary data for the unit’s SAC requirement.